pedrognrd/LOD/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 Legion of Darkness.
-Project that pays tribute to the movie Army of Darkness or The Army of Darkness (Sam Raimi, 1992).
+The project pays tribute to the movie Army of Darkness or The Army of Darkness (Sam Raimi, 1992).

 Made using free assets from Unity's Assets Store.